Coping with Chronic Conditions

 And how can you explore your best hopes for a positive future when you feel so anxious and overwhelmed?

-If you are facing very real challenges in your everyday life, you may be demonstrating the same resilience, determination and strength of character as Usain Bolt.
+If you are facing real challenges in your everyday life, you may be demonstrating the same resilience, determination and strength of character as Usain Bolt.
 It’s just for you there are no prizes and public plaudits.
-However, you can celebrate your achievements none the less, and find others who support you, believe in you and celebrate all that you are.
+You can celebrate your achievements none the less, and find others who support you, believe in you and celebrate all that you are.

 That’s a good start.
 Now you have accepted how you feel, and recognised you need to do something about your stress levels and sensory overload.
 What next?
 How do you resolve all those things that create anxiety, the overwhelming demands of the present and the traumas, phobias and fears from your past?

 Focusing on Solutions

 Solution Focused approaches enable you to appreciate all the resources and abilities you have developed over the years and to celebrate all you have achieved so far.
 Now you are ready to tackle your stress and sensory overload issues.

 Stress is stored in a metaphorical ‘stress bucket’ and when it overflows, you don’t sleep well, you become increasingly tired and irritable, you lose intellectual control and move in to your primitive mind.

 NLP and hypnosis help calm the primitive responses in your subconscious mind so that your anxiety will lessen, your sleep will improve and you get back to the best version of yourself.
 In effect, NLP and hypnotherapy create a ‘sensory gate’ to protect you.